faael/data-donut/README.md

 # data-donut
-Data project in R for Google Play
+Project using Google Play dataset in R